darsa-group/ACCESS-2025/content/authors/admin/_index.md

 near Aarhus, Denmark.
 The event will run from **September 28th** to **October 4th, 2025**.

 ## What we offer
-* • A fully-funded course - **free tuition, accommodation and food** for the selected candidates
+* • A fully-funded course - **free tuition, accommodation and food, and travel refunds** for the selected candidates
 * • A series of **guest lectures** and **practical workshops** from international experts
 * • A **project-based** learning experience within a **multidisciplinary student team**
-* • Unfortunately we cannot fund travel to or from the summer school

 ## Who the course is for
 * • Biologists (entomologists, ecologists, etc) wanting to apply computational methods to their fields